Best daily deals

 The Nothing Ear (a) is a good jack-of-all-trades

-While the Nothing Ear (a) may not excel in any particular area, it offers a solid all-around experience for those on a tight budget.
-At $99, these earbuds deliver decent sound quality, impressive noise cancelation, and respectable battery life, making them a great value proposition.
+While the Nothing Ear (a) offers a solid all-around experience for those on a tight budget.
+At $99, these earbuds deliver decent sound quality, impressive noise cancelation, and respectable battery life.
+They are comfortable and lightweight, and an IP54 rating for dust and water resistance, making it suitable for workouts or outdoor activities.

 With a rated battery life of nearly 9 hours on a single charge and a total of 42.5 hours with the charging case, the Nothing Ear (a) should easily get you through a day’s worth of use.
 The clear voice microphone performance is also a standout feature, ensuring crisp call quality even in noisy environments.